nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **How the components interact with each other**

-{referring to AB-3, describe one encompasssing command such as `add /n Alice`}
+{referring to AB-3, describe one encompassing command such as `add /n Alice`}

 ### UI Component
 {For Huilin as she is most familiar}